How do rivers sustain you? In many vital ways, even if you live far from one.

 We can’t live on water alone.
 Luckily for us, rivers are a nutritional treasure trove.
-Head north for our next tour stop, where Alaska Natives are among the most appreciative end users.
+Head north for our next tour stop, where Alaska Native people are among the most appreciative end users.

 “Fish are the primary component of subsistence harvests in many of Alaska’s indigenous communities.
 Local people are fish ‘connoisseurs,’ able to tell when and where fish of the same species were caught, based on their taste.”